stevenlacy1760/Apple-Pay/README.md

 ## Overview and Origin

 Stellar was founded in 2014 by Jed McCaleb and lawyer Joyce Kim.
 The idea behind Stellar is being able to create a CryptoCurrency that can reduce transaction costs and serve as a bridge between all types of currencies.
-Stellar uses the lumens from direct developer funds to advocate and fund stellar.
+Stellar uses the lumens from direct developer funds to advocate and fund stellar.They also did not raise capital from the public to launch but instead took $3 million from stripe to launch the blockchain.

 ## Buisness Activities